erizov/Professor/semester_7/lecture_45_blockchain_fundamentals/proof_of_stake/README.md

 ## TL;DR

-**One Sentence**: A consensus mechanism where validators are chosen based on the amount of cryptocurrency they stake, rather than computational work.
+**One Sentence**: A consensus mechanism where validators are chosen based on the amount of cryptocurrency they stake, than computational work.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below